You are currently viewing Skilled Worker Visa 2024

 If you’re applying to add a second job to your current visa

-You must apply to update your visa if you take on a second job that is either:
+You must apply to update your visa if you take on a second job that is more than 20 paid hours a week in addition to the job you’re being sponsored for.

 Your second job must meet the eligibility requirements and you’ll need a new certificate of sponsorship to prove this.